sfi2/sfi2/README.md

 # This is the main Repository of the [SFI2 Project](https://sites.google.com/view/sfi2/)

-Below we list the repositories containing the code artifacts from the different research fronts of the project.
+Below, we'd like to list the repositories containing the code artifacts from the different research fronts of the project.

-`Some repositories may be unavailable because there are paper under pair-review.
+`Some repositories may be unavailable because there are papers under peer review.
 As papers are published, we will make the repositories public.`

 - WP2 - [Architecture](https://github.com/romoreira/SFI2-Facilities_Benchmarking)
 - WP3 - [Intelligent Infreastructure for Experimentation](https://github.com/romoreira/SFI2-Distributed-Orchestration)